input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 2. **Missing Address Validation (4 occurrences) - [MISSING-ADDRESS-VALIDATION]:** Minting policies that validate token properties but fail to verify the destination address where tokens are sent, allowing attackers to redirect minted tokens (including NFTs and authority tokens) to arbitrary addresses instead of intended validators.

-3. **Validity Range Bound Issues (3 occurrences) - [VALIDITY-RANGE-BOUND]:** Using wrong bounds (lower vs upper) for timestamp/deadline validation, allowing manipulation of deadlines and interest calculations.

-4. **Double Satisfaction Attacks (1 occurrence) - [DOUBLE-SATISFACTION]:** Validators that aggregate outputs by address without checking datum uniqueness or verifying input uniqueness, allowing attackers to batch multiple operations and satisfy multiple requirements with a single payment or token burn.
+3. **Double Satisfaction Attacks (1 occurrence) - [DOUBLE-SATISFACTION]:** Validators that aggregate outputs by address without checking datum uniqueness or verifying input uniqueness, allowing attackers to batch multiple operations and satisfy multiple requirements with a single payment or token burn.

-5. **Read-Only Spends (3 occurrences) - [READ-ONLY-SPEND]:** UTxOs spent but recreated identically instead of using reference inputs, causing unnecessary contention and transaction conflicts.
+4. **Read-Only Spends (3 occurrences) - [READ-ONLY-SPEND]:** UTxOs spent but recreated identically instead of using reference inputs, causing unnecessary contention and transaction conflicts.

 ## MuesliSwap